digital-asset/docs.daml.com/docs/3.1/docs/deploy-daml/infrastructure-architecture/disaster-recovery.rst

 Disaster Recovery (DR)
 ######################

 Disaster recovery (DR) is the process of maintaining or reestablishing vital infrastructure and systems following a natural or human-induced disaster, such as a storm or battle.
 It employs policies, tools, and procedures.
-This section presents an overview of DR.  See the section :ref:`Repairing Nodes <repairing-nodes>` for the steps to recover Canton nodes in a DR situation.
+This section presents an overview of DR. See :ref:`Repairing Nodes <repairing-nodes>` for the steps to recover Canton nodes in a DR situation.

 Disaster recovery assumes that the primary site is not immediately recoverable and restores data and services to a secondary site. [#f1]_